 Both Sony and Microsoft have promised similar specs for the consoles.
 Both of the consoles will allow for gaming at resolutions up to 8K and frame rates up to 120 fps.
 Microsoft said that the Xbox will have 12 teraflops of graphics performance, twice that of the Xbox One X, and the PS5, according to Sony, will be able to deliver frame rates as high as 120 fps for 4K gaming.

-The Xbox Series X will have an HDMI 2.1 port, Microsoft confirmed recently.
+Microsoft confirmed recently that the Xbox Series X will have an HDMI 2.1 port.
 The console will support gaming-oriented TV features such as auto low-latency mode (ALLM) and variable refresh rate (VRR).
 The PS5 will definitely have an HDMI 2.1 port as well.

 However, the inclusion of the HDMI 2.1 may turn out to be problematic.
 Not all TVs can support ALLM or VRR because most TVs do not have an HDMI 2.1 port.